Fighting the Darkness: When Hope Feels Like a Fight

 - Have I been alone too long

-If two or more are failing, that is your answer.
+When two or more are failing, that is your answer.
 Fix basics first.
-Then re check the thought again.
+Then re-check the thought again.

 Step 6: Know when you need backup

-Fighting the darkness does not mean fighting alone.
-If depression is persistent or getting worse, support and treatment options exist and can help.
+The fight does not have to be a solo one.
+When depression is persistent or getting worse, support and treatment options exist and can help.

-If you are in immediate danger, or you are thinking about self harm, get help right now.
+Get help right now if you are in immediate danger or thinking about self harm.
 In the United States, you can call or text 988 for the Suicide and Crisis Lifeline.

-If you want more posts with this same metal lens, browse Music and Metal.
-If you want to work together, start at Work with Dylan, or go straight to Book a call.
+For more posts with this same metal lens, browse Music and Metal.
+To work together, start at Work with Dylan, or go straight to Book a call.

 The Final Riff